Designing for Upsales

 States

-Our state colors are used to indicate things like restricted, warning, and success.
+Our state colours are used to indicate things like restricted, warning, and success.
 Staying consistent with these guidelines creates a more intuitive user interface.

 Danger